spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/field-operations/sales-operations/buyer-experience/index.html.md

 The Buyer Experience encompasses all of the systems, processes and interactions that influence the experience of a person purchasing and managing a GitLab subscription.
 This includes customer-facing tools and services, such as the GitLab webstore and Customer Portal, as well as internal processes that impact the customer experience, such as the contracting process and billing.

+### Buyer Experience Group (BEG)

+The GitLab Buyer Experience Group (BEG) is comprised of leadership from Sales, Revenue Operations, Billing, Product and Pricing.
+This unified team evaluates new strategic initiatives, develops necessary processes and ultimately operationalizes changes to the Buyer Experience.

+This team evaluates all initiatives and makes prioritization decisions based on the impact to the Buyer of the GitLab product.
+This Buyer interacts with unique areas of the product (webstore, customers portal, marketplaces, reseller portals) and a range of functions (internal sales, billing, support, resellers).
+To properly prioritize initiatives to improve their GitLab experience we need a group of decision makers with a broad view into these tools and our operations.

+### Core Team Members
+1. Eli Krohn: VP Revenue Operations
+1. James Harrison: Sr. Director Sales Operations
+1. Colleen Farris: Sr. Director Channel Operations
+1. Justin Farris: Sr. Director Product Monetization
+1. Omar Fernandez: Director of Product, Fulfillment
+1. Sarah McCauley: Director of Billing & AR
+1. TBD, Q2C Process Owner

+### Extended Team Members
+1. Keith Cheung, Sr Dir Pricing
+1. Jack Brennan, Sr Dir Sales Systems
+1. Jesse Rabbits: Sr. Manager Deal Desk & Order Management
+1. Jerome Ng, Sr eng Mgr Fulfillment: Jerome
+1. Alix Tucker, VP GTM FP&A
+1. TBD, Field Enablement
+1. TBD, Support Leader

 ## Roadmap

 * [Order-to-Cash Roadmap (Internal)](https://docs.google.com/spreadsheets/d/17IfBrltEWM49z6__NxbyuYkqdIWRAdqIJ6_UHgOa0no/edit#gid=1276538540)